-Carr began the study of law in 1893 and was admitted to the Fayette County bar two years later.
-He maintained a prosperous law practice for many years, and in 1908 formed a partnership with his brother Walter Russell Carr.
+Carr began reading law in 1893 and was admitted to the Fayette County bar two years later.
+He maintained a prosperous law practice in that county for a number of years afterward, and in 1908 formed a partnership with his brother Walter Russell Carr.
 In 1903 Wooda Car married fellow Fayette County native Julia Kissinger and had one son, John Dickson Carr (1906-1977).
 John D. Carr would go on to fame in his own right, becoming a prolific author of detective stories and mysteries.
-Many of these works were published under various pen names, and Carr himself resided in England for many years after marrying an Englishwoman in the 1930s.
+Many of these works were published under various pen names, and Carr himself resided in England for many years after marrying an Englishwoman, Clarice Cleaves, in the 1930s.

 Wood N. Carr, from the Holt, Minnesota Northern Light, 1911.

-The political tide turned in favor of Wooda N. Carr in November 1912 when he won election to the U.S. House of Representatives from Pennsylvania.
+The political tide turned in favor of Wooda N. Carr in November 1912 when he won election to the U.S. House of Representatives from the 23rd congressional district.
 He defeated incumbent Republican Thomas S. Crago by a vote of 12, 211 to 7,836 and officially took his seat in January 1913.
-During his one term in congress Carr was a member of the Committee on Appropriations and was mentioned by the The Book of Prominent Pennsylvanians as having:
+During his one term in Congress Carr was a member of the Committee on Appropriations and was mentioned by The Book of Prominent Pennsylvanians as having:

-"Always been a factor in the Democratic politics of his State and district, and possesses great influence with the party."Carr was an unsuccessful candidate for reelection to congress in 1914, losing to Republican nominee Robert F. Hopwood.
-Following his loss Carr returned to the practice of law in Uniontown and in 1934 was appointed as the Postmaster of Uniontown and served in that capacity until his retirement in 1947.
-Carr died six years later on June 28, 1953 at age 82 and was buried in the Oak Grove Cemetery in Uniontown.
+"Always been a factor in the Democratic politics of his State and district, and possesses great influence with the party."Carr was an unsuccessful candidate for reelection to Congress in 1914, losing to Republican nominee Robert F. Hopwood.
+Following his loss, Carr returned to the practice of law in Uniontown and in 1934 was appointed as that city's postmaster, serving in that capacity until his retirement in 1947.
+Carr died six years later on June 28, 1953, at age 82 and was buried in the Oak Grove Cemetery in Uniontown.
 His wife Julia survived him by over a decade, dying in 1966 at age 90.